-I hadn’t seen this cue until recently at a exhibition and decided Australian needed them here so here they are.
+I hadn’t seen this cue until recently at a exhibition and decided Australia needed them here, so here they are.
 I do like to source great products and if you have something else in mind give us a call and we may be able to track it down.

 - What are the specifications?